Best practice for recording login sequences

 - Recorded logins are not compatible with two-factor authentication, character-select passwords, or CAPTCHA.

 Recorded logins do not support CAPTCHA because CAPTCHA systems are specifically designed to deny automated systems such as our recorded login tool.
 Adding support would likely result in CAPTCHA providers patching the methods we would use to bypass the CAPTCHA mechanism, potentially creating a cycle of us finding CAPTCHA vulnerabilities and providers patching them out.

 These tips will help you to create recorded login sequences that work first time:

-- Check the list of limitations for recorded login sequences to make sure that the authentication process for your target application is compatible with Burp Suite's recorded logins.
+- Read the above list of limitations to make sure that the authentication process for your target application is compatible with Burp Suite's recorded logins.

 - If the application uses a basic, single-step HTML login form, consider adding login credentials rather than using a recorded login sequence.
 Using simple login credentials wherever possible can result in faster scanning.

 - After the login process is complete, end the sequence without clicking on any other links or logging out.
 The recorded login sequence is designed to perform the login process only.
 Any additional navigation is automatically handled by Burp Scanner as part of its crawl phase.

 - Wait for pages and elements to finish loading completely before performing the next action.

 - Avoid any unnecessary actions such as additional mouse clicks.
 Burp Scanner repeats all the actions you record.